-Tip: Remember this should only be done as a test, rearranging furniture, or moving familiar objects can be extremely dangerous for a blind pet.
+Tip: Remember, this should only be done as a test; rearranging furniture or moving familiar objects can be extremely dangerous for a blind pet.

 Causes of Sudden Vision Loss in Dogs

 Most diabetic dogs develop cataracts within 5-6 months of diagnosis.
-Diabetic cataracts develop very quickly with complete vision loss in less than 48 hours.
-Cataract surgery is possible if the eye is otherwise healthy and vision loss may be restored.
+Diabetic cataracts develop very quickly, with complete vision loss in less than 48 hours.
+Cataract surgery is possible if the eye is otherwise healthy, and vision loss may be restored.

 Sudden retinal detachment is the leading cause of blindness in cats.
-Detachment can be cause by trauma but is most often due to a pet’s high blood pressure.
+Detachment can be caused by trauma but is most often due to a pet’s high blood pressure.
 If a pet’s blood pressure can be controlled by medication and normalized quickly, partial reattachment may be possible.

 How to Help a Blind Pet

-The good news is that blind pets can live a long, happy, and otherwise healthy life.
+The good news is that blind pets can live long, happy, and otherwise healthy life.
 Here are a few simple ways you can help your pet adjust to life without sight: